It Ain't Over ...

 Joker

-Assign 5 cards to be picked up by players around the table (you may divide the cards between different players).
-Every player misses their next turn.
-You may change the suit of play.
+Assign 5 cards to be picked up by players around the table -- the 5 cards may be divided between different players.

 A